 In the resubmission, the Sponsor has stated that “compared with the previous submission, which relied on MSD’s commercial forecasts, the approach taken to calculate the utilisation estimates in this resubmission is more consistent with the typical approach used in PBAC submissions.
 For example, unlike the previous submission, the revised utilisation estimates do not consider the impact of future competitor launches given that the likelihood and timing of those potential launches are inherently uncertain.”

-Overall, the total net cost to the PBS and RPBS is 57 per cent higher in the resubmission compared to the July 2025 submission from the revised modelling (see below).
+Overall, the total net cost to the PBS and RPBS is 57 per cent higher in the resubmission compared to the July 2025 submission from the revised modelling (see Table 11 below).

 Table 11: Future Listings: Comparison of the utilisation estimates for the resubmission versus the July 2025 submission